 There are several reasons why the fans in your AC unit do not work properly.
 It could be because of a faulty motor, worn belts, or lack of lubrication.
 Dirt and debris can also cause problems in the fans.
 If the fan, either on the indoor or outdoor unit, fails to work as it should, this will facilitate poor airflow.
 This then leads to your AC blowing warm air instead of the cool ones you expect.
 If neglected, fan problems may result in compressor failure.

 Solution: Check if the fan motor has to be replaced or just needs a good cleaning.
-If it is still going, but with speed reduced, call a professional service person and have it checked.
+If it is still going, but with speed reduced, call a professional service person that specializes in AC Repair In Phoenix, AZ and have it checked.
 For dirty blades, you can clean away any debris and dirt using a vacuum and a soft cloth.

 Solution: Install an overflow switch.
 It shuts down the entire system once a water leak is detected, saving you a lot of stress.
 Call your AC specialist so they can inspect the ducts, do repairs and block holes if there are any.